GippsAero

 GippsAero (formerly Gippsland Aeronautics) is an Australian aircraft manufacturer based at Latrobe Regional Airport in Morwell, Victoria.
-The company builds single-engined utility aircraft.
-These include the multi-role GA8 Airvan and the agricultural GA200 Fatman.
-In late 2020, brand owner Mahindra Aerospace announced plans to shut down GippsAero due to poor sales unless a buyer could be found.
-Its 2021 Board Report indicated that GippsAero Pty Ltd had been converted into a spares and support organisation.
+The company builds single-engined utility aircraft, including the multi-role GA8 Airvan and the agricultural GA200 Fatman.

-In November 2023, George Morgan announced that he had fully purchased GippsAero back from Mahindra Aerospace and was now the company's sole owner.
-In June 2025, production recommenced of complete aircraft manufacturing with the GA8 Airvan, making GippsAero the only manufacturer of commercial aircraft in Australia.
-New-build Airvans should be operational in 2026.

 History

 Gippsland Aeronautics was founded in 1977 by Peter Furlong as an aircraft maintenance and modification business operating out of Latrobe Regional Airport in Morwell, working for large organisations such as the National Safety Council of Australia and Esso Australia, as well as local commercial operators.
 In 1984, George Morgan joined Peter Furlong to form Gippsland Aeronautics Pty Ltd as an incorporated entity.

 Between 1985 and 1991, Gippsland Aeronautics developed the GA200 agricultural aircraft, following approaches by local aircraft operators to design an agricultural aircraft with better lifting and handling capabilities than other available aircraft.
 The GA200C Fatman was type certified by the Australian Civil Aviation Authority in 1991.
 In 1993, the company commenced design work on a new aircraft designated the GA8, to fill a market niche between the six-seater Cessna 206 and the ten-seater Cessna Caravan.
 The "proof of concept" GA8 Airvan made its first flight in March 1995 and appeared at the Australian International Airshow in Avalon.
 The prototype GA8 Airvan made its first flight in August 1996.
 The Airvan then underwent a major flight testing and development programme.
 In 2000, the Australian Civil Aviation Safety Authority certificated the GA8 Airvan to FAR 23 Amendment 48, and the vehicle began to be exported from December of the following year, with a delivery to Maya Island Air in Belize, Central America.

 In 2002, the US Civil Air Patrol appointed Gippsland Aeronautics to supply Airvans, making the CAP the first American organisation to own and fly the Airvan, and the largest fleet owner of the Australian GA8 worldwide.
 In 2003, the Airvan gained Type Certification in Canada with Avalon Aircraft Corporation of Richmond, British Columbia appointed as the Canadian representative.
 This was followed by type certification by the US FAA.
 In 2004, the first Airvan was delivered to a Canadian operator, Wings Over Wilderness, and a Cargo Pod for Airvan was certified by the Australian Civil Aviation Authority.